 LOCWS Creative Participation Programme

-This is a series of exciting creative skills development courses for residents of Communities First areas in Swansea.
-We are currently running Workers’ Educational Association Cymru accredited, Film-Making Workshops to enable participants to design, develop and create their own film, animation or music video.
+This is a series of exciting creative skills development courses.
+We run Agored Cymru accredited Film-Making and Media Workshops to enable participants to design, develop and create their own film, animation, documentary or music videos.
 Participants are encouraged to develop their own ideas from the outset and guided through the process of scripting, designing, filming and promoting their films.
 See our blog and social media channels for the latest opportunities to take part.
+Each year the films are shown at SwanComm Film Festival, you can watch all the films on our YouTube channel.

 LOCWS Collaborative Public Art Programme